stevenpearce2018/couponer/README.md

 npm run dev will run the client and server at the same time.

 Make sure you install the node packages for the server AND the client.

-The mongodb connection string is public and should allow you to connect to it.
-Do with it what you want it is not using useful data or and is just the mongodb trial cluster.

 You will need a redis server running locally for the server to compile.